 Roasted snipe is a delicious game dish typical of Tuscan cuisine.
 These small birds are roasted with smoked bacon, butter, sage, and dry white wine, creating a rich and flavorful taste.
 Served hot, roasted snipe is perfect for an autumn or winter meal, ideal to enjoy in company with a good glass of red wine.

-Aging: from 8 to 10 days, emptied of entrails, hung by the neck in a dark and cool place or wrapped in the lower part of the refrigerator
+Aging: from 8 to 10 days, gutted and hung by the neck in a dark and cool place or wrapped in the lower part of the refrigerator

 Clean the snipe, salt and pepper them inside and out